getchip/DIP-Docs/source/includes/_dip_specifications.md

 ## Vendor ID and Product ID

-Each DIP must have a unique combination of vendor and product id for C.H.I.P. to recognize it. **Please** [contact us](mailto:ahoyahoy@nextthing.co) to get your vendor id if you want to make a DIP.
-Even if you don't want to sell it, it's worth getting an ID, to prevent the chance of your DIP confusing C.H.I.P.
+Each DIP must have a unique combination of vendor and product id for C.H.I.P. to recognize it.
+We have a very simple, open system for makers to register vendor IDs [self-contained in a github repository](https://github.com/NextThingCo/DIPvendor).
+Even if you don't want to sell it, it's worth getting an ID, to prevent the chance of your DIP confusing C.H.I.P. in the future.

 ### Reserved VIDs